idio-lang/DIPS/source/implementing-idio/style.rst

 ``get-output-string`` (to return the contents of a dynamic output string).
-Here, the string you are given did not exist previously and, indeed, if you call it again will return a *different* string (albeit the content is the same).
+Here, the string you are given did not exist previously and, indeed, if you call it again will return a *different* string (albeit the content, the sequence of Unicode code points, is the same).
 You might argue that it should be ``return-output-string`` or ``make-output-string`` some other imperative verb-noun construction but I think the intention is clear -- and you *are* getting something that no-one else will!

 .. rst-class:: center